Contents: Removal ↧ Installation ↧

 6. Disconnect the exhaust manifold from the cylinder head to be removed (see section 9).

-8. Remove the rocker arms and valve lifters (see section 5).
+8. Remove the valve rocker arms and valve push rods (see section 5).

-9. Alternately loosen the cylinder head mounting bolts 1/4 turn until they can be unscrewed by hand; at the same time, go from one bolt to another in the sequence indicated in the illustration (see illustration).
+9. Loosen the cylinder head mounting bolts one at a time by 1/4 turn until they can be removed by hand; in this case, move from one bolt to another in the sequence shown in the illustration (see illustration).

 10. Disconnect the cylinder head from the engine.
-If you feel resistance, do not try to remove the head with a lever inserted between the head and the cylinder block - this may damage their mating surfaces.
-Again, check that all the bolts are loose, then use a block of wood and a hammer to tap the cylinder head and try to rip it off.
+If you feel resistance, do not try to remove the head using a lever inserted between the head and the cylinder block - this may damage their mating surfaces.
+Check again that all the bolts are loose, then use a wooden block and a hammer to tap the cylinder head and try to pry it off.
 Be careful as the heads sit on dowel pins.
-As a last resort, try to detach the head using the lever installed in its rear corner; while trying not to damage anything.
-After removing the head, place it on wooden blocks so as not to damage the gasket surfaces.
+As a last resort, try to detach the head using a lever installed in its rear corner; while doing this, try not to damage anything.
+After removing the head, place it on wooden blocks to avoid damaging the gasket surface.

-10.10.
-Insert the lever carefully - do not apply excessive force when pushing
+10.10 Insert the lever carefully - do not apply excessive force when pressing

-11. Procedures for disassembling and checking the condition of the cylinder head are presented in chapter 2, part 2.3.
+11. The procedures for disassembling and checking the condition of the cylinder head are presented in chapter 2, Part 2.3.

 Installation

-12. Before installation, the mating surfaces of the head and cylinder block should be thoroughly cleaned.
+12. Before starting installation, thoroughly clean the mating surfaces of the cylinder head and block.

-13. Using a scraper, remove carbon deposits and old gasket material from mating surfaces, then wash them with lacquer thinner or acetone.
-If grease remains on the mating surfaces during reassembly, the gasket may not seal sufficiently, resulting in oil leakage.
-When working with the cylinder block, it is necessary to cover the recesses of the pushers with rags to prevent dirt from entering the engine.
-Remove dirt that has entered the cylinders with a rag or vacuum cleaner.
+13. Using a scraper, remove any remaining carbon deposits and old gasket material from the mating surfaces, then wash them with varnish solvent or acetone.
+If grease remains on the mating surfaces during assembly, the gasket may not provide a sufficient seal, resulting in oil leakage.
+When working with the cylinder block, cover the recesses of the tappets with a rag to prevent dirt from getting into the engine.
+Remove any dirt that has entered the cylinders with a cloth or vacuum cleaner.

 10.13.
-Use a scraper to carefully remove any remaining sealant and gasket material
+Carefully remove any remaining sealant and gasket material using a scraper

-15. Using a tap of suitable diameter, drive the threads into the holes of the cylinder head bolts.
-The presence of dirt, traces of sealant and damaged threads will affect the torque value.
+15. Using a tap of the appropriate diameter, tap the threads in the cylinder head bolt holes.
+The presence of dirt, traces of sealant and damaged threads will affect the tightening torque value.

 16. Position the new gaskets over the dowel pins in the cylinder block.
-If steel manifold gaskets are used, coat both sides of the gaskets with a thin, even coat of sealant such as K&W Copper Coat before placing them on the cylinder heads (or its equivalent).
-Gaskets "non-retorquing" ("without a moment") installed without sealant, unless the manufacturer specifies otherwise.
-Some types of gaskets are labeled "TOR" ("Top") And "THIS SIDE UP" ("Upper side"), facilitating the correct installation of the gasket when assembling the assembly (see illustration).
+If steel manifold gaskets are used, apply a thin, even coat of sealant, such as K&W Copper Coat, to both sides of the gaskets before placing them on the cylinder heads (or its equivalent).
+Gaskets "non-retorquing" ("without moment") are installed without sealant, unless the manufacturer specifies otherwise.
+On some types of gaskets there are inscriptions "TOR" ("Top") and "THIS SIDE UP" ("Upper side"), facilitating the correct installation of the gasket during assembly of the unit (see illustration).

 17. Carefully place the head on the cylinder block, being careful not to move the gasket.

-18. Apply a coat of Permatex N2 sealant or equivalent to the threads and bottom surfaces of the bolt heads.
+₂ or equivalent sealant to the threads and undersides of the bolt heads.

-19. Tighten the bolts in the recommended sequence (see illustration), the torque specified in the specifications given in this chapter.
-This is done in three stages, each time adhering to the prescribed sequence.
+19. Tighten the bolts in the recommended sequence (see illustration), moment specified in the technical conditions given in this chapter.
+This is done in three stages, each time following the prescribed sequence.

 10.19.
 Cylinder head bolt tightening sequence